techidaily/site-youtube-webster/source/_posts/024-approved-warranty-and-lifespan-higher-quality-led-systems-may-come-with-a-higher-upfront-price-but-can-offer-longer-lifespans-and-better-performanc.md

 ![adsense calculator](https://images.wondershare.com/filmora/article-images/2022/11/how-much-does-adsense-pay-per-1000-views-3.jpg)

-And to up your content game, you can even use the calculator to determine the value of your content and estimated revenue from AdSense.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/ME5-sAQJVE4?si=ZfcvJSnhQevWtjI0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BR4gsW-J7as?si=9a56UDKZKhREZnwz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+And to up your content game, you can even use the calculator to determine the value of your content and estimated revenue from AdSense.

 ### 2) Keywords